rajerai/learning-library/oci-library/oci-hol/identity-access-management/fn-lab/identity-access-management.md

 11. Verify user permissions when a user belongs to a specific group

       a) Sign in with the local User01 account you created.
-Remember to use the latest password you assigned to this user (_Welc0me2*bmcs_).
+Remember to use the latest password you assigned to this user.

       b) Go to the **Menu**, click **Compute** and then click **Instances**.